Jst-Tan/Jst-Tan-archive/README.md

   - 👨‍💻 Web Developer
   - ✍️ Story writing
 - 👍 Skills:
-  - Code: HTML & CSS
+  - 👨‍💻 Code: HTML & CSS & JavaScript
+  - 📹 Video Editor: Beginner Grade
+  - ✍️ Story Writing: Beginner Grade
 - 👨‍💻 I am a frontend web developer.
-  - I developed websites and web app.
+I developed websites and web app.
-  - I am a self taught devs.
 - 📹 I also a video editor.
-  -  I edit and create videos using Capcut for cuts, Final Cut Pro for overall editing and Canva for designing.
+I edit and create videos using Capcut for cuts, Final Cut Pro for overall editing and Canva for designing.
 I learning Blender too.
-  -  I am a self taught video editor.
-- ✍️ I am a story writer too, mostly write fan fiction story.
+- ✍️ I am a story writer too, mostly write fan fiction and sci-fi story.
 - 📫 I active in Facebook only.
 DMs are kinda full so please do not spam mine dms.
-- I currently fully own and founded JstMStudio, a indie team focused in privacy and technology.
+- 🏘️ I currently fully own and founded JstMStudio, a indie team focused in privacy and technology.
   - I also the current team manager, finances and developer of JstMStudio.
   - I also the main creator and writer of Teenager Heroes.
+- 👨🏻‍🏫 I am a self-taught web developer and video editor.

 ## Current Projects
 - Jst Tan project